valdeanda/MetaGaia/README.md

 ```
 3.1 This file is created with the [length+GC.pl](https://github.com/valdeanda/IMG_annotation/blob/master/JGI_tools/length%2BGC.pl) script provided in the JGI_tools directory

-The input is the metagenomic data that was submitted to JGI, and you have to do it for all the samples with a simple loop
+The input is the metagenomic data that was submitted to JGI, and you have to do it for all the samples with a simple bash loop

 ```bash
 #For one sample